Richard Chaffey Baker: Colonial politics

 Baker began developing a successful career as a barrister, but in 1868, at the age of 26, decided to stand for the state lower house of parliament, the House of Assembly, in the seat of Barossa.
 The campaign was successful, as he topped the poll, and thus took one of the two Barossa seats in the House of Assembly.

 Baker earned an M.A. in 1870, and was appointed as Attorney-General in the third ministry of John Hart in May 1870, but returned to the backbenches in July 1871 in order to manage the affairs of his ailing father, and did not recontest his seat at the election late that year.
 Two years later, Baker visited England, and on his return in early 1875, he declined an offer to serve in the cabinet of Sir Arthur Blyth.
 He nevertheless recontested his old seat of Barossa, but was defeated.
 Two years later, Baker chose to instead contest a seat in the Legislative Council, and was successful.
 He held his seat until federation, serving a twelve-month stint as education minister in the Colton ministry in 1884–1885, and serving as President of the Legislative Council from 1893 until 1901.
 He founded the National Defence League in 1891 as an immediate response to the perceived threat from the Labor Party.

 Federation movement

 Baker, chairman of the 1897–98 Australasian Federal Convention.

-Baker took a strong interest in the proposed federation of the Australian colonies in the 1880s and 1890s, and prepared A Manual of Reference to Authorities for the Use of the Members of the Sydney Constitutional Convention, which was published early in 1891 and distributed at the convention of that year.
-It influenced to some extent the first draft of the Constitution of Australia, which was drawn up as a result of the 1891 convention.
-Baker continued his involvement throughout the decade, and was elected as a representative of South Australia at the 1897 convention, where he served as chairman of committees and as a member of the constitutional committee.

 Baker has been identified as one of the first to characterise the Australian federation as a crowned republic, although he did not use that term.
 In 1891, he argued for the adoption of a "republican system" when Australia federated, and cited pre-existing federal republics as a model for the new constitution.
 However, he supported the Queen as head of state and argued against the direct election of the governor-general.
 According to (McKenna 1997), Baker "proudly proclaimed his loyalty to the Queen in the same breath as he declared himself a republican", with his conception of republican government based not on "absence of monarchy, but in the rule of law, the separation of powers, balanced government, and the sovereignty of the people".